 A summary, the TLDR;

 Soil is not just the stuff we see on the ground.
-It is a living network of minerals, elements being held together and processed and the organisms that aid this processing.
+It is a living network of minerals, elements being held together and processed, and the organisms that aid this processing.
 Bacteria, fungus and arthropods, nematodes and large animals all contribute to soil health.
 Different soils have varying levels of minerals and life in them, but they all live.
 It is our responsibility to repair the soils we have broken, to revive them by bringing life and moisture back so that the roots of our life-giving plants have a place to anchor themselves to.
-The biology will form cooperative exchanges of beneficial sugars and acids between roots, soil and air, while removing bad elements from the ground.
+The biology will form cooperative exchanges of beneficial sugars and acids between roots, soil and air, while removing destructive elements from the ground.
 Plants can fix soil by covering it, keeping it cool and injecting imperatives into it, like nitrogen.

-We know that bacteria can convert chemicals, as does the fungi, and they need the trade between them and plants for life to exist both over and under the soil layer.
+We know bacteria can convert chemicals, as do the fungi, and they need the trade between them and plants for life to exist both over and under the soil layer.
 No longer should we stand by and watch bare, dry soil remain.
 Observing what nature does, and where it works well, we can aim to replicate it in our own permacultural zones, and aim for diversity and repair rather than monotony and degradation.
 The result of happy soil is a healthy plant life, water infiltration, and many other benefits with zero downsides.
 Last, we learnt that pesticides, herbicides and other quick-fix chemicals upset or destroy the ecological balance of all life forms in the earth

-In a future article, we will delve deeper into the world of nematodes, algae and specific kinds of fungus.
+In a future article, we will delve deeper into the world of nematodes, algae and specific kinds of fungus inside soil.
 Simple-Earth is all about learning and growing, and want to share only the knowledge that comes together at the time.
 No patent is held on knowledge, so share, enjoy and comment at your leisure.
 Thank you for supporting our Patreon campaign.
 It helps more than you know.